The Popularity Papers

+The books were later adapted into a television series, Popularity Papers, which premiered in 2023.

-Plot and Sequels
+Plot and sequels

 Two fifth-grade friends, Lydia Goldblatt and Julie Graham-Chang, want to learn how to be popular before entering middle school.
 The first book of the series is their journal, documenting their misadventures to become more popular, as well as their family and school life.
 Sequels continue the story of Lydia and Julie and their friends and families, as they progress into middle school.

 Series

 The first novel in the series, Research for the Social Improvement and General Betterment of Lydia Goldblatt and Julie Graham-Chang, was published on April 1, 2010.
 After receiving initially positive reviews, Ignatow completed the second edition of the series The Long-Distance Dispatch Between Lydia Goldblatt and Julie Graham-Chang, which was published on March 1, 2011.
 The third novel in the series was published only seven months later (October 1, 2011), entitled Words of (Questionable) Wisdom from Lydia Goldblatt and Julie Graham-Chang.
 On April 1, 2012, The Rocky Road Trip of Lydia Goldblatt and Julie Graham-Chang was published, the only sequel released in 2012.
 The 5th edition of the series was published on March 5, 2013, The Awesomely Awful Melodies of Lydia Goldblatt and Julie Graham-Chang.
 The final two novels in The Popularity Papers series were called Love and Other Fiascos with Lydia Goldblatt and Julie Graham-Chang (published on October 8, 2013) and The Less-Than-Hidden Secrets and Final Revelations of Lydia Goldblatt and Julie Graham-Chang (published on September 9, 2014), respectively.